 So, you’ve got to get creative — you want your relationship to grow + thrive, right?

 You’ll love these ideas for how to not only keep in touch, but actually GROW your relationship, one letter at a time.

 - Purchase two copies of a book, and send one to them.
 Read the book at the same time (say, one chapter a week) so that you are experiencing something together — and you can talk about it in your phone conversations/over email.

 - Even better?
 Purchase two copies of a relationship book to read together.
 Some of our favorites include the 5 Languages of Love, and The Love Dare.
+Did you know that there’s actually a 5 Languages of Love — Military Edition?
 You could even start a private book club with your spouse, or significant other!

 - Print out two copies of the 5 Languages of Love Test (it’s free), then include one in your next letter.
 Both of you take the test, and exchange results in future letters.

 - Print out these free sexy surveys (one for him, one for her).
 Send his in your next letter and ask that he fills it out.
 Fill yours out.
 Either exchange answers over the phone + discuss, or send your answers via mail (you might just check your mailbox a bit more than usual if you’re waiting on his!).

 - Include torn-out magazine articles and newspaper clippings or printouts of articles online that you read, and write your thoughts in the side columns.
 You can also use a highlighter to highlight the things you find most important + want to talk about during your next phone conversation.

 - If you were in the same location, you’d be working on things together all the time.
 But you’re not — so you’ve got to come up with ways to work on something together, while hundreds and thousands of miles apart.
 How about working on building a couple’s journal, using these free printables?
 Each letter, send a new prompt to him to write about, then have him send it back to you.
 Keep all the prompts and pages, and build a mini-book with responses to the questions (from both of you).